-12.7.1 - Team Leaders or other NF representatives have the right to appeal to the Jury against a decision of the Competition Committee on behalf of their athletes.

-- 12.7.2 The appeal must be handed to the Chair of the Jury in writing with reasons, not later than 20 minutes after the Team Leader has been informed with a written communication of the decision against the athlete or team and has signed the receipt given. - 12.7.3 An appeal must be accompanied by a fee of 75 Euros (or an equal sum in the local currency).
+- 12.7.1 Team Leaders or other NF representatives have the right to appeal to the Jury against a decision of the Competition Committee on behalf of their athletes. - 12.7.2 The appeal must be handed to the Chair of the Jury in writing with reasons, not later than 20 minutes Team Leader is called attend after the to Competition Committee to receive the written disqualification. - 12.7.3 The Competition Committee must note the time that the Team Leader is called to attend the Competition Committee on the written disqualification.
+An appeal must be accompanied by a fee of 75 Euros (or an equal sum in the local currency).
 The fee will be refunded if the appeal is upheld. - 12.7.4 On receipt of the appeal, the Chair of the Jury must advise the relevant Team Leader and indicate arrangements for hearing the appeal. - 12.7.5 The appeal must be heard as soon as possible.
 Witnesses may be called. - 12.7.6 If the paddler involved in the disqualification is still completing the course the time for lodging an appeal could be extended until one (1) hour after that paddler either completes the course or withdraws from the event. - 12.7.7 The decision of the Jury is final. - 12.7.8 Final results should be prepared, and medals and trophies presented after the Jury's decision is announced or the time limit for appeals to the Jury has expired (whichever is the latter).